Welsh pandemic plans caused bereaved families pain - minister

 'We went through PPE fast'

-Mr Gething appeared to agree, when it was put to him by the inquiry's counsel Kate Blackwell, that Wales' PPE stockpile had been "woefully inadequate" to deal with the pandemic being planned for.
+It was put to Mr Gething, by inquiry counsel Kate Blackwell, that Wales' PPE stockpile had been "woefully inadequate" to deal with the pandemic being planned for.

-"We would go in through PPE at a much faster rate than our planning assumptions assumed we would, so actually, we found that our stockpile that should have lasted for a whole wave didn't," he said.
+"We would go through PPE at a much faster rate than our planning assumptions assumed we would, so actually, we found that our stockpile that should have lasted for a whole wave didn't," he said.

 He then added: "I think it's fair to say that the plan for an influenza pandemic would still have had challenges.

-"I hesitate to say it was inadequate because it's such a loaded term but certainly with all the evidence that I've seen… the planning for an influenza pandemic was not complete, and we would have had vulnerabilities if it had been an influenza pandemic."
+"I hesitate to say it was inadequate because it's such a loaded term but, certainly, with all the evidence that I've seen… the planning for an influenza pandemic was not complete, and we would have had vulnerabilities if it had been an influenza pandemic."

 Under examination, the health minister said he did not question the assumption in plans for a pandemic that flu was the biggest risk.

-Mr Gething made the comment after he confirmed that he had not read documents, guidance and plans looking at civil emergencies and pandemic flu.
+Mr Gething made the comment after he confirmed that he had not read documents, guidance and plans looking at civil emergencies and pandemic flu, until he prepared for the inquiry.

-"I did not read those on my entry into the post," Mr Gething said, saying they were not for ministers to read through.
+"I did not read those on my entry into the post," Mr Gething said, saying some of them were not for ministers to read through.

+"If I read all of those documents and others within my brief, then I wouldn't get to do anything else."
-He did say that he received briefings on the Welsh government's preparedness for a pandemic, though.

-Mr Gething later added: "I didn't question the assumption that an influenza pandemic was the most likely of the pandemic risks."
+He did say that he received briefings on the Welsh government's preparedness for a pandemic, and later added: "I didn't question the assumption that an influenza pandemic was the most likely of the pandemic risks."

 Minister could have spent more time planning

-The minister said he could have "sped up" preparedness for a pandemic if he had put more time into it.

-He also admitted that he had not read the report that resulted from the Cygnus exercise into preparing for pandemic flu.
+The minister also admitted that he had not read the report that resulted from the Cygnus exercise into preparing for pandemic flu.

 The counsel to the inquiry, Kate Blackwell, read out a part of the conclusions that found the UK's plans, policies and capabilities were not sufficient to cope with the severe demands of an extreme pandemics.